jellyfin/jellyfin-mpv-shim/README.md

 ## Development

-Make sure you pull the submodules using `git submodule init && git submodule update`.

 If you'd like to run the application without installing it, run `./run.py`.
 The project is written entierly in Python 3.
 There are no closed-source components in this project.
 It is fully hackable.